-Parkland College provides this report as a means of informing you of the policies put into place to help ensure your safety while you are on our campus, as either a visitor, a student, or a college employee.
-Within this report, you will find many ways in which our department works with the college to maintain an atmosphere that is conducive to the learning environment.
+The Jeanne Clery Disclosure of Campus Security and Campus Crimes Statistics Act (Clery Act) requires each institution of higher learning to publish on an annual basis a safety and security report.
+Parkland College provides this report as a means of informing you of the policies put into place to help ensure your safety, as either a student or an employee, while you are on campus.
+Within this report, you will find ways in which the Parkland College Police Department works with the college to maintain an atmosphere that is conducive to a safe and productive learning environment.
+The report also contains statistics regarding Clery Act reportable crimes related to Parkland College properties.